What is TagSpaces?

 Is it secure?

-The app makes no external requests, it’s completely offline, all your data is stored locally and never sent by network.
+The app is running completely offline, all your data is stored locally and is never sent to the network.
+The only external request is for checking the existence of a new version, which can be disabled in the settings.
 It doesn’t contain any statistics collection scripts, analytics or ads.
-The only request this application performs is version check which can be disabled in the settings.

 The tags are added in name of the file, so for example if you tag the file “img-9832.jpg” with the tags “sunset” and “bahamas” it will be renamed to “img-9832 [sunset bahamas].jpg”.
 The Pro version of TagSpaces, has an option to save the tags in sidecar files.